revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-An array is a data structure that stores a fixed number of literal values (elements) of the same data type.
-Array elements are stored contiguously in the memory.
+An array is a data structure that stores a fixed number of literal values (elements) of the same data type.Array elements are stored contiguously in the memory.

 In C#, an array can be of three types: single-dimensional, multidimensional, and jagged array.

 </blockquote>